General Nutrition

 • I can't cook, how can I be healthy?

 • Do I need to go on a diet?
-(Keto, paleo, FODMAP, etc)
+(Keto, paleo, FODMAP, etc.)

-It’s important to remember that this meeting is for you just as much as it is for the RDN.
 You should leave feeling like all your questions have been answered and that the provider is a good fit for your needs.
 A good dietitian will make you feel supported and empowered to take control of your health and wellness.
 You should never feel a sense of judgment or a lack of support from a dietitian.

 What questions should you ask a nutritionist?